- HungerCount 2014

 We need your help to feed our neighbours!

 - Organize a food drive!
-Visit the ‘Organize a Food Drive‘ page where you can find all the information you need, download promotional materials, and register your drive to receive collection barrels or schedule a pick-up.
+Visit the ‘Organize a Community Event or Food Drive‘ page where you can find all the information you need, download promotional materials, and register your drive to receive collection barrels or schedule a pick-up.
 We ask all food drives to register so that we can help you and properly recognize your efforts.

 - Host a party and collect food for The Mississauga Food Bank.
 The Birthday Club has great tools to help you throw a party that is fun and helps feed your neighbours.
 Check out their Roadmap for how to throw a great party.